stravo1/resoome/README.md

 - auto rearranging of education and emplyment history items according to their dates
 - multiple page support

-:warning: not supported in Firefox Android (does not support window.print)

 ### packages used:
 - rsuite: ui components
 - rsuits-icons: icons